shicks-seismo/SDXutilities/README.md

 ```
 #!/python3
 from sdx_utils import sdxtoquakeml
-sdxtoquakeml("examples", "tmp.xml")
+sdxtoquakeml("examples", "test.xml")
 ```
-This will output an xml formatted file named "tmp.xml"
+This will output an xml formatted file named "test.xml"